 Seven wins in under a year, which included his first major at the 2015 PGA Championship, a second World Golf Championship and the 2016 Players Championship, propelled Jason Day to world No 1.

-His two World Golf Championship titles have come in matchplay, Victor Dubuisson being beaten in sudden death in the 2014 final and then Rory McIlroy and Louis Oosthuizen being his last two victims in 2016.
+The following season Day came close to a successful defence of the PGA crown with a last-hole eagle, but Jimmy Walker pipped him by a stroke.
+His two WGC titles have each come in match play, Victor Dubuisson being beaten in sudden death in the 2014 final and then Rory McIlroy and Louis Oosthuizen being his last two victims in 2016.